 - editing and proofreading publications with fine art, photos, maps, charts, and technical diagrams

-- research, writing, and editing complex multilingual publications for the North
+- research, writing, and editing complex multilingual publications

 - the full publication process—from concept development and research to writing, editing, review process, visual concept and design, to photo selection and art approval, and finally proofreading and publication

-- Canadian, American, and international readerships
+- regional, Canadian, American, and international readerships